joscha-st/bad_walden_stadtwerke/Documents/Application Software/readme.md

 ![Customer: Inital Sign Up](Sign_Up_Server_BPMN.png)

 #### Customer: Login process
 The Login Page can be used to login into the account.
-By typing in the correct username and passwort the user will be led to the Home Page.
+By typing in the correct username and password the user will be led to the Home Page.
 ![Customer: Login process](UI_Einlogprozess.png)

 #### Customer: Invoice
 This process gives the user an overview of all their invoices.
-They can filter their invoices by date look at their gas consumption and they have the possibility to view their tariff and change their gas tariff.
+They can filter their invoices by date, look at their gas consumption and they have the possibility to view their tariff and change their gas tariff.
 ![Customer: Invoice](UI_Kunde_Rechnungen.png)

 #### Customer: Tariff details gas